How Quantum Are Non-Negative Wavefunctions?: Teleportation

 Now we can show Proposition \ref{PropDecrease}.
 Consider a fixed $d_A,d_C$.
+Choose any $c<1$ from lemma \ref{OneBig} and the corresponding $\epsilon$.
 Consider the set of pairs of density matrices $\rho_A,\rho_C$ such that the second largest eigenvalue of $\rho_A$ is greater than or equal to $\epsilon$ (where $\epsilon$ is chosen from lemma \ref{OneBig}) or the the second largest eigenvalue of $\rho_C$ is greater than or equal to $\epsilon$.
 Let $c_1$ be the maximum over density matrices in this set of

 Note that the denominator is bounded away from zero on this set so that $c_1$ is bounded.
 Since this set is compact, the maximum is achieved somewhere on the set.
 However, this implies that $c_1<1$ by lemma \ref{lessthanlemma}.
 Choose the $c$ in Proposition \ref{PropDecrease} to be the maximum of this $c_1$ and the constant $c$ from lemma \ref{OneBig}.